yesodweb/yesodweb.com-content/blog/2013/12/book-updated-for-1-2.md

 the Yesod book is now fully revised and up-to-date with version 1.2 of Yesod.
-The final chapter [on using Sphinx](http://www.yesodweb.com/book/case-study-sphinx) is now available, and benefited greatly from the simplified streaming data primitives introduced in Yesod 1.2.
+The final chapter [on using Sphinx](http://www.yesodweb.com/book/case-study-sphinx) is now available, and benefitted greatly from the simplified streaming data primitives introduced in Yesod 1.2.